 Once you’ve determined who will design, install and manage SD-WAN in the long run, you need a migration plan.
 Understanding exactly what you have in place now—as well as what you might need in six months, one year, three years—will help avoid hang-ups like project delays and budget overruns.

-For a complete set of best practices, see SD-WAN best practices for a successful implementation
+For more guidelines, see our complete set of SD-WAN best practices for a successful implementation.

 Compared to traditional WAN technology, SD-WAN is a completely different model.
 Defining and implementing the right SD-WAN solution for a particular organization requires a specialized skill set.